-Since adoption and rescue accounts for only 20 to 25 percent of new pets being brought into homes, creating more opportunities for animals to meet interested families is one of the best ways to end the killing of today’s at-risk pets.
-Thanks to our adoption centers, off-site events and innovative programming, 5,125 animals found loving homes in 2016.
+Creating more opportunities for animals to meet interested families is one of the best ways to end the killing of today’s at-risk pets.
+Thanks to our adoption centers, off-site events and innovative programming, 5,371 animals found loving homes in 2017.

 The best way to expand awareness is to make homeless pets visible.
 Taking homeless cats and dogs to high-traffic areas, either through adoption events or permanent adoption centers that are bright and welcoming, is an important way to reach a broader audience.
 But those efforts must be complimented with a robust media and social media strategy as well.PAWS Chicago works every day to expand the visibility of homeless pets to increase adoption.